 Publications & Documents

-Deadline for submission: 31 March 2014.
 We are looking for new and interesting thinking on how policy options in the areas of competition, corporate governance, capital markets and financial services, international investment and foreign bribery can have an impact on our well-being as defined by the OECD's Better Life Initiative.

 Financial Market Trends focuses on financial markets and structural issues in the financial sector.
 This includes financial market regulation, bond markets and public debt management, insurance and private pensions, as well as financial statistics.

 OECD work on financial sector guarantees has intensified since the 2008 global financial crisis as most policy responses for achieving and maintaining financial stability have consisted of providing new or extended guarantees for the liabilities of financial institutions.